Board of Trustees

 Dr. Scott Pace ’75 is the Director of the Space Policy Institute and a Professor of Practice in International Affairs at George Washington University’s Elliott School of International Affairs.
 His research interests include civil, commercial, and national security space policy, and the management of technical innovation.
 He received a BS in Physics from Harvey Mudd College in 1980; MS degrees in Aeronautics & Astronautics and Technology & Policy from the Massachusetts Institute of Technology in 1982; and a PhD in Policy Analysis from the RAND Graduate School in 1989.
 Most recently a senior administrator at NASA Headquarters, Dr. Pace has served at the White House Office of Science and Technology Policy, the RAND Corporation, the Office of the Deputy Secretary of Commerce, Rockwell International’s Shuttle Orbiter Division, and the Jet Propulsion Laboratory.

-Harold C. Schloss ’76 is a Vice President at Merrill Lynch in Beverly Hills, Scoutmaster of Boy Scout Troop 360, and a mentor to FIRST Robotics team 1836.
+Harold C. Schloss ’76 is a Senior Vice President at Merrill Lynch in Beverly Hills, Scoutmaster of Boy Scout Troop 360, and a mentor to FIRST Robotics team 1836.
 He earned a Bachelor’s degree in Physical Sciences from Harvard in 1981.
-After working on a communications system for NATO at Litton, he moved to a pacemaker company called Pacesetter Systems Inc. in 1983, developing embedded real time systems for programming pacemakers, and later managing developers of those systems.
+After working on the NICS-TARE communications system for NATO at Litton Data Systems, he moved to a pacemaker company called Pacesetter Systems Inc. in 1983, developing embedded real time systems for programming pacemakers, and later managing developers of those systems.
 He left what had become the Cardiac Rhythm Management Division of St. Jude Medical holding 14 US patents and a number of foreign patents.
-In 2000 Hal moved to Merrill Lynch.
+In 2000 Hal moved to Merrill Lynch where he manages investments for high net worth families.

 Razvan Ungureanu ’01, Faculty ’05-’07 earned a BA in English at Rice University, and then a law degree at the University of Utah.
 In between, he taught Chemistry and Physics at Gustine High School in California.
 Razvan has worked as a summer associate for Ballard Spahr Andrews & Ingersoll in Salt Lake City, UT and for WilmerHale in Washington, DC.
 Currently, he practices civil litigation with Smyser, Kaplan & Veselka in Houston, TX.